 If the immune system failed to “mop up” the last 10% of the Lyme infection, can we rehab the immune system to do its job?

-Transfer factor is highly useful in helping to reboot the effectiveness of the immune system.
+Ultra Immune and Immune Balance are highly useful in helping to reboot the effectiveness of the immune system.

 Ultra Immune is formulated with Wellmune WGP, the most well-researched, single beta-glucan proven in human clinical trials to prepare and protect the immune system from repeated and ongoing stressors.
 Wellmune WGP is a highly purified, yeast-free beta-glucan extract derived from Saccharomyces cerevisiae.
 It is standardized to contain 75% pure beta-glucan and is considered the most effective single nutrient to naturally prime immune cells.